tomasferrarisenda/backstage/README.md

 # CAMBIAR GITHUB_TOKEN PARA Q USE VARIABLE DE ENTONRNO POR SERCRET.
 La imagen de tag 8 tiene el token hardcodeado

+# BACKSTAGE
+If the only change you've made is to the app-config.yaml (or other configuration files) and not to the application code itself, you don't necessarily need to run yarn build or yarn build:backend.
+The Docker image build process should copy the updated configuration files into the image.